What to Do in Lyttelton: The South Island’s Largest Port

 Through the historic Lyttelton Tunnel or over the scenic Dyers Pass lies the cool harbour settlement of Lyttelton.
 Its eroded volcanic geography offers some different scenery to what’s found in Christchurch, making Lyttelton a popular day trip from the city for visitors.
 Not only does the town offer fantastic eateries and boutique shopping, but there are plenty of active adventures to be had, from hiking in the Port Hills to exploring the intriguing Quail Island.
 Find out what you could be getting up to with this list of things to do in Lyttelton!

-1. Spend a day at the beach at Corsair Bay
+1. Spend a Day at the Beach at Corsair Bay

 One of Lyttelton’s picturesque beaches, Corsair Bay is a sheltered bay ideal for swimming in the summer months.
 There are coastal walking tracks to the neighbouring Cass Bay and Magazine Bay.
 Or simply enjoy a picnic here.

-Location: Park Terrace, 2.5km west of Lyttelton
+Location: Park Terrace, 2.5 km (1.6 mil) west of Lyttelton.

-2. Check out the Lyttelton Farmers Market
+2. Check Out the Lyttelton Farmers Market

 Location: London Street

-3. Sample great food and drinks at the Lyttelton eateries
+3. Sample Great Food and Drinks at the Lyttelton Eateries

-4. Take a ferry over to Quail Island
+4. Take a Ferry to Quail Island

-Location: Lyttelton Jetty
+Location: Lyttelton Wharf.

 Further along the Lyttelton Harbour is the attractive little community of Governers Bay.
 The bay offers wonderful views down the harbour and has some great little cafes.
 From here, take the scenic Dyers Pass back to Christchurch city.

-7. Explore the Port Hills
+6. Explore the Port Hills

 Location: Access via Bridle Path, Cornwall Road, Ross Terrace, Brenchley Road and more.

-8. Take a ferry over to Diamond Bay
+7. Take a Ferry to Diamond Bay